bdtfs/gnat/README.md

 - Web UI for real-time monitoring.
 (Not present in this repo.)
 - Persist setups and results (add storage backend).
-- Distributed workers and coordinator.
 - CLI UX for local runs and config generation.
-- Align startup banner with configured port and advertised endpoints.